pafsmith/mag-site/README.md

 ### Todo

+- [ ] Finalize the contents of job application form
 - [ ] Add ability for admins to create interview slots
 - [ ] Add ability for admins to cancel interview slots
 - [ ] When interview is booked, generate a google calendar event